 Create an external blog

--use “key words” in the blog such as “bird control Houston” (or whereever you service), and link them back to your website
+- Use “key words” in the blog such as “bird control Houston” (or wherever you service) and link them back to your website.

--If you do not have a website – get one!
-People go online to search for the services they need and you want to be there.
-These days, simple websites can be created fairly inexpensively.
+- If you do not have a website – get one!
+People go online to search for the services they need, and you want to be there.
+These days, simple websites can be created inexpensively.

--Get your company on Facebook, Twitter, LinkedIn, and Google Plus.
+Get your company on Facebook, Twitter, LinkedIn, and YouTube.
 Spreading the word about your business across the social media universe will help with searches, engage your customers and keep your business on their minds.